dusrdev/ArgumentParser/README.md

 * An option to lower the index of all positional arguments by 1 with `Arguments.ForwardPositionalArguments` which means "1" will now become "0" and what was "0" will be removed, this is very useful for commands that have sub-commands, and you want each sub-command to be implemented purely.
 * A validation method does not do anything if the argument is valid, but throws an exception if it is not.
-* A conversion or retreival method such as `Arguments.GetValue(key)` or `Arguments.GetValueAsInteger(key)` have an optional parameter named
+* A conversion or retrieval method such as `Arguments.GetValue(key)` or `Arguments.GetValueAsInteger(key)` have an optional parameter named
 `throwIfUnable` which is set to `false` by default. when it is set to `false` if any error arises, the value returned will be null. but if set to `true`, an exception will be thrown if any error arises, but if the value is guaranteed to be not null.

 ### Usage tips and tricks

-* If you want to a boolean arguments, as it is argument only but without value, such as `command --verbose`, you don't need to retreive the value rather just use `Arguments.Validate("verbose")` this will throw an exception if the argument is not present.
+* If you want to a boolean arguments, as it is argument only but without value, such as `command --verbose`, you don't need to retrieve the value rather just use `Arguments.Validate("verbose")` this will throw an exception if the argument is not present.
 * If you want something that is optional and has a default value, you can use the `Arguments.GetValue(key)` without the `throwIfUnable` parameter to get the value only if present and valid, otherwise a null.
 Which means you can do something like this: `var val = Arguments.GetValue("key") ?? "default";`.
-Same goes for all conversion varients of `GetValue` like `GetValueAsInteger` etc.
+Same goes for all conversion variants of `GetValue` like `GetValueAsInteger` etc.
-* If you have required arguments, make sure you put at least the parsing or retreiving method in a try catch block, and handle the exception.
+* If you have required arguments, make sure you put at least the parsing or retrieving method in a try catch block, and handle the exception.
-* If you get your args from the main method such like this: `Main(string[] args)` you can pass the args paramater directly to `Parser.ParseArguments(args)`.
+* If you get your args from the main method such like this: `Main(string[] args)` you can pass the args parameter directly to `Parser.ParseArguments(args)`.
 But make sure it is not empty.
 The result of `Parser.ParseArguments(args)` can be nullable and that is only if the arguments that were passed are empty.

 ## Source Code